uptonking/note4yaoo/thread-pieces.md

 # pieces

+- ## friendly reminder: whenever somethings not working the *first* thing to do is `rm -rf node_modules` then reinstall dependencies

 - ## JavaScript tip: You can wrap your `console.log()` arguments with curly brackets to see the variable names.

 - ## I have to admit that "frameworkless" is a better buzzword than "framework agnostic", even if it’s *less* accurate.